Darra

 Darra is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Darra has a high level of cultural diversity, with 41.8% of its population born overseas and 44.5% speaking a language other than English at home.
-The dominant religion in Darra is Christianity, accounting for 45.1% of the population.
-Buddhism, however, is significantly overrepresented in Darra at 9.6%, compared to none across Greater Brisbane.
+The dominant religion in Darra is Christianity, comprising 45.1% of the population.
+Buddhism is notably overrepresented in Darra, making up 9.6% of the population compared to the Greater Brisbane average of 2.0%.

 Frequently Asked Questions - Diversity